-The manager describes the organizational goals, modes of their achievements, and interpersonal relationships amongst employees.
+The manager describes the organizational goals, modes of their achievement, and interpersonal relationships among employees.
 They offer coordination between various employees and also departments.

 A manager coordinates an organization’s human and physical elements to run it fluently and efficiently.
 This coordination is not possible without proper communication.

 The manager conveys the target, issues the instructions, and assigns jobs to the subordinates.
 All of these features involve communication.
 Thus, communication is required for the quick and virtual performance of managers.

 Proper communication provides information to the manager that is useful for decision-making.
 No decisions could be taken in the lack of data.

 Good communication helps the worker adjust to the physical and social aspects of work.
 It also enhances good human relations in the industry.
 An efficient communication system enables the management to motivate, influence, and satisfy the subordinates, which boosts their morale.

 What are the components of communication?

 The sender is the person who inaugurated the communication process—good writing and speaking skills, accessible and understandable reasons, good eye contact, and command of grammar.
 Along with sharing required information are some of the techniques to be followed for productive communication.

 A receiver is either a person or the whole audience.
 The best way to receive a message is to make excellent eye contact and listen carefully.
 Just focus on the message and do not be involved in any other activity while receiving a message verbally.